Discover rentals near work and play

 A mixed medley of people from varying backgrounds and ethnicities inhabit Burtonsville and collectively form a diverse but welcoming community.
 Many residents identify with several ethnic groups and range in age from college students and young professionals to seasoned white-collar employees with families.
 The small census-designated place rests 17 miles northwest of Washington, D.C., in Montgomery County.
 People looking to plant roots in an up-and-coming community with a moderate commute to both the city and nearby employment hubs choose Burtonsville for its quiet pace and work-life balance provided by a blend of standard amenities and ample outdoor space.

-As of September 2017, the average apartment rent in Burtonsville, MD is $1,339 for one bedroom, $1,612 for two bedrooms, and $1,873 for three bedrooms.
-Apartment rent in Burtonsville has increased by 3.0% in the past year.
+As of September 2018, the average apartment rent in Burtonsville, MD is $1,363 for one bedroom, $1,599 for two bedrooms, and $1,932 for three bedrooms.
+Apartment rent in Burtonsville has decreased by -0.1% in the past year.

 A lavish food scene overshadows most other aspects of life in Burtonsville.
 Residents appreciate the congregation of excellent restaurants along the Old Columbia Pike for both their variety and rich flavors.
 From exotic Afghan cuisine to traditional American favorites, Burtonsville has it all on the main stretch.
 Start with Cuba de Ayer, a Caribbean café reputed for its beef empanadas and tangy, from-scratch mojitos.
 For dinner, order the avocado salmon to savor the flavors of the citrusy ceviche salad with fresh fish.
 Locals say you can't go wrong with anything on the menu, but ordering a side of crispy plantains proves essential to the experience, especially if they're dunked in the homemade hot sauce.
 Wash it all down with a Cuban coffee and tres leches cake for a meal that leaves you seeing stars.